-Mark Schuller is Professor of Anthropology and Nonprofit and NGO Studies at Northern Illinois University and affiliate at the Faculté d’Ethnologie, l’Université d’État d’Haïti.
-Supported by the National Science Foundation Senior and CAREER Grant, Bellagio Center, and others, Schuller’s research on NGOs, globalization, disasters, and gender in Haiti has been published in over three dozen book chapters and peer-reviewed articles as well as public media, including a column in Huffington Post.
-He is the author of two monographs, including Humanitarian Aftershocks in Haiti (Rutgers, 2016) and co-editor of five volumes, including Tectonic Shifts: Haiti since the Earthquake (Kumarian Press, 2012).
+Mark Schuller is professor of Anthropology and Nonprofit and NGO Studies at Northern Illinois University and affiliate at the Faculté d’Ethnologie, l’Université d’État d’Haïti.
+Supported by the National Science Foundation Senior and CAREER Grant, Bellagio Center and others, Schuller’s research on NGOs, globalization, disasters and gender in Haiti has been published in fifty peer-reviewed articles or book chapters as well as public media.
+He authored or coedited eight books including Humanity’s Last Stand: Confronting Global Catastrophe.
 He is co-director / co-producer of documentary Poto Mitan: Haitian Women, Pillars of the Global Economy (2009).
 Schuller is co-editor of Berghahn Books’ Catastrophes in Context: a Series in Engaged Social Science on Disasters and University of Alabama Press’ NGOgraphies: a Series of Ethnographic Reflections of NGOs.
-Recipient of the Margaret Mead Award and the Anthropology in Media Award, he is active in several solidarity efforts.
+Recipient of the Margaret Mead Award and the Anthropology in Media Award, and the Haitian Studies Association’s Award for excellence, he is active in several solidarity efforts.

 Gregory Button and Mark Schuller, eds.
 2016.
 Contextualizing Disaster.
 New York: Berghahn Books.

 Humanitarian Aftershocks in Haiti.
 New Brunswick, NJ: Rutgers University Press.
 2016.